nkasozi/Postmark.WebAPI/ReadMe.md

 # PostMark.WebAPI

-This Repo holds the code for the PostMark Interview.
+This Repo holds the code for the PostMark WebAPI.
 It's composed of a .net core Web API and Actors based on Akka.net.
 Subprojects have been created in order to create a cleaner design and make it easier for newcomers to understand the design and to reduce their time to first meaningful contributions

 ## Installation